-Smoking today is no longer limited to just cigarettes, but all secondhand exposure to cigarettes, e-cigarettes and vaping devices, can be harmful to your health.
+Smoking today is no longer limited to just cigarettes.
+All secondhand exposure to cigarettes, e-cigarettes and vaping devices can be harmful to your health.

 With the implementation of the 2008 Nebraska Clean Indoor Air Act, Nebraska made tremendous progress in reducing exposure to secondhand smoke within the state.
 Continuing to reduce exposure to secondhand smoke and aerosol is vital to improving public health.

-On this site you will find information and resources related to the Nebraska Clean Indoor Air Act and smoke-free housing.
-Resources to assist housing managers in smoke & aerosol-free policy implementation can be found on the Smoke-Free Housing Order Form.
+On this site, you will find information and resources related to the Nebraska Clean Indoor Air Act and smoke-free housing.
+Resources to assist housing managers in smoke and aerosol-free policy implementation can be found on the Smoke-Free Housing Order Form.

 Interested in quitting tobacco?
 The Nebraska Tobacco Quitline can help.
 Additional information on the dangers of e-cigarettes for youth is available on the E-Cigarettes and Vaping webpage.

 Secondhand smoke is a mix of the smoke created by the burning ends of cigarettes, cigars and pipes and the smoke exhaled by someone who is smoking.

 In 2010, the U.S. Surgeon General issued the report: How Tobacco Smoke Causes Disease.
 The report concluded "There is no safe level of exposure to tobacco smoke.
 Any exposure to tobacco smoke – even an occasional cigarette or exposure to secondhand smoke – is harmful."